Skip to main content

 • Free Testosterone is the small fraction of testosterone that is unbound and biologically active.
 This is the testosterone that can enter cells, bind to androgen receptors, and exert its effects on your tissues, from your brain to your muscles.

-An individual with will often present with low SHBG levels.
+An individual with insulin resistance will often present with low SHBG levels.
 This metabolic state means less of their testosterone is bound up, which might initially seem beneficial.
 The reality is more complex.
 With less SHBG to act as a buffer, free testosterone may be cleared from the body more rapidly, leading to greater fluctuations and potential instability in hormone levels.

 Conversely, very high SHBG can bind too much testosterone, leading to symptoms of deficiency even when total testosterone levels appear normal.
 Your metabolic health, specifically your degree of insulin sensitivity, directly sculpts the landscape in which your hormones operate.
 This biological context dictates how any therapeutic intervention will perform.